OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 More information about where to get voter files and the applicable laws, visit http://voterlist.electproject.org/

 We do provide an import tool so you can import your own data that you acquire through your own means.
-It's a part of our HelloVoterHQ project, find it here: https://github.com/OurVoiceUSA/HelloVoterHQ
+It's called HelloVoterHQ, find it inside our GitHub repository here: https://github.com/OurVoiceUSA/HelloVoter

 ### Where can I get data?